Liam-Deacon/CLEED/docs/modern-io.md

 # Modern Input/Output for CLEED

-This guide explains how to use the `cleed-io` tools to convert modern crystallography files (POSCAR, CIF, XYZ) into CLEED-compatible `.bul` and `.inp` files.
+This guide explains how to use the `cleed-io` tools to convert modern crystallography files (POSCAR, CIF, XYZ) into CLEED-compatible `.bul` and `.inp` files, and vice-versa.

 ## Motivation